Ronkonkoma, New York: 2020 census

+Income and poverty

 The median income for a household in the CDP was $114,216, while the per capita income for the CDP was $41,792.
 About 3.5% of the population were below the poverty line.

 Government

 Local government

 As an unincorporated area within the Town of Islip, Ronkonkoma is directly governed by the Islip Town Council, seated in Islip.

 Ronkonkoma is located within Islip's 4th council district, which as of April 2025 is represented in the Islip Town Council by John M. Lorenzo (R–West Sayville).

 Representation in higher government

 Suffolk County representation

 Ronkonkoma is primarily located within Suffolk County's 10th Legislative district, which as of April 2025 is represented in the Suffolk County Legislature by Trish Bergin (R–East Islip).

 New York State representation

 New York State Assembly

 Ronkonkoma is located within New York's 5th State Assembly district, which as of April 2025 is represented in the New York State Assembly by Douglas M. Smith (R–Holbrook).